Skip to main content

 • SMO 6: Investigation and Discipline

-In Nigeria, there are three entities involved in the investigation and discipline (I&D) of professional accountants: the Financial Reporting Council of Nigeria (FRC)—the audit oversight authority—along with the two professional accountancy organizations (PAOs) in the country—the Institute of Chartered Accountants of Nigeria (ICAN) and ANAN.
-FRC is authorized to investigate and issue sanctions for any professional accountant that fails to comply with applicable standards and professional codes of conduct while the PAOs may conduct I&D procedures for their respective members.
+In Nigeria, three entities are involved in the investigation and discipline (I&D) of professional accountants: the Financial Reporting Council of Nigeria (FRC), as the audit oversight authority, together with the two professional accountancy organizations in the country, the Institute of Chartered Accountants of Nigeria (ICAN) and the Association of National Accountants of Nigeria (ANAN).

 • SMO 7: International Financial Reporting Standards

-All companies are required to prepare annual financial statements in accordance with standards issued by the Financial Reporting Council of Nigeria (FRC) as established by the Financial Reporting Council of Nigeria Act of 2011 (FRC Act).
-Under the FRC Act, accounting standards adopted by the FRC must be in line with the standards issued by the IASB.
-The FRC has accordingly adopted IFRS and IFRS for Small and Medium-sized Entities (SMEs).
-ICAN indicates it is active in its support of FRC’s standard-setting process.
+All companies in Nigeria are required to prepare annual financial statements in accordance with standards issued by the Financial Reporting Council of Nigeria (FRC) as established by the Financial Reporting Council of Nigeria Act 2011 (as amended).
+Under the Act, accounting standards adopted by the FRC must be aligned with those issued by the International Accounting Standards Board (IASB).
+Accordingly, the FRC has adopted International Financial Reporting Standards (IFRS Accounting Standards) and IFRS for Small and Medium-sized Entities (IFRS for SMEs) for application in the jurisdiction.

 Current Status: Sustain